mrubinsk/horde-git-tools/README.md

 # branch before pulling, option to automatically stash/pop if repository is
 # not clean etc...
 php horde-git-tools git pull

+# Attempt to perform arbitrary git command on all repositories.
+php horde-git-tools git run "reset HEAD"

 # Report on status of each repository.
 # Still need to tweak and add options, better display etc...